alex-taffe/iOS-Restrictions-Cracker/README.md

 # iOS-Restrictions-Cracker-Linux
-This program is designed to crack iOS 7-11 restrictions passcode as quickly as possible.
+This program is designed to crack iOS 7-11 restrictions passcodes as quickly as possible.
 It can use an unlimited number of threads to complete this process.

 ## Install
 apt package coming soon